ConservationInternational/trends.earth/README.md

 If you are interested in using the very latest version of the plugin, or in contributing to the development of it, you will want to install the development version.
-There are two ways to install the development version: 1) using a packaged version (zipfile), or 2) cloning the github repository and installing the latest code.
+There are two ways to install the development version:

+* Using a packaged version (zipfile)

+* Cloning the github repository and installing the latest code.

-It is easier to install the plugin from a zipfile than from the github version, but your version of the plugin might be slightly out of date (unlikely to be an issue unless you have a specific need for the latest version of the plugin).
+It is easier to install the plugin from a zipfile than from github, but your version of the plugin might be slightly out of date if you use a packaged version (unlikely to be an issue unless you have a specific need for the latest version of the plugin).
 Installing the plugin from github is the only way to ensure you have the very latest version of the code.

 #### Installing the latest packaged version

 Download the latest`LDMT`zipfile from here: https://landdegradation.s3.amazonaws.com/Sharing/LDMP.zip.

 Extract `LDMP.zip` to the python plugins folder for your installation of QGIS.
 For example, if your username is "azvol", then this might be 'C:\Users\azvol\.qgis2\python\plugins` if you are using Windows.
 If you are using a Mac and your username is "azvol", then this might be